 – Bubbly dough (fizzy yoghurt drink) in Iran

-Yes and no. You can get everywhere if you plan ahead.
+You can get everywhere if you plan ahead.
 Some countries require a letter of invitation (LOI) for your nationality (Iran, Uzbekistan and Tajikistan for Australians).
-Tour companies in Central Asia will charge you $40-$50 USD to give you a government-approved number.
-The best company we dealt with for LOIs was Stan Tours.
-Our Iran LOI took a really long time (two months) through Let'sGoIran, so we'd advise against them.
+Tour companies in Central Asia will charge you US $40-$50 to give you a government-approved number.
+The best company I dealt with for LOIs was Stan Tours.
+Our Iran LOIs took a really long time (two months) through Let’sGoIran, so I’d advise against them.

 There are also countries such as China and Kazakhstan which seem to change their rules overnight regarding tourist visas and requirements, which can be a nightmare.
 Check out Caravanistan for the most recent visa information.